django-getpaid/django-getpaid/docs/durable-storage.md

 revision.
 This adapter only supplies Django storage.
 It calls no provider and retries neither provider commands nor database failures.

-The existing `getpaid.repository.DjangoPaymentRepository`, instance methods, views and legacy flow remain unchanged.
-Importing the normal Django models does not import unreleased core modules.
+The existing legacy repository and model/flow entrypoints now **refuse durable roots** through a shared persisted-ownership guard (see below).
+Their ordinary non-durable payment semantics are unchanged.
+Importing normal Django models, legacy repositories and flows does not import unreleased core modules.
 Only explicit durable imports require them.

 ## Public API